 Find out more about training offered in UK Natural History through the Angela Marmont Centre for UK Biodiversity at the Natural History Museum www.nhm.ac.uk/idtrainers

-Introduction to UK Natural History is a four week online course which will introduce some of the fundamental principals and practices of modern amateur natural history.
-Currently the focus of the course is on life sciences, principally entomology and botany, but it is hoped that over time this will develop and options will be offered in subjects including Geology and Paleontology to broaden the scope and appeal of the course.
+Introduction to UK Natural History is a five week online course which will introduce some of the fundamental principals and practices of modern amateur natural history.

 The four weeks have been divided thematically as follows: